-AVG Zen review
+AVG Zen full review

 AVG was the first company to offer free anti-virus protection on Windows PCs and laptops and has extended this with a free AVG PC TuneUp product.
 Both are also available in premium, subscription versions.
 (See also: 5 of the best free antivirus programs for Windows PC, laptop or tablet.)